-- 5. The preservation of significant trees or tree clusters within the temperate hardwood area adjacent to S.R.
-64 shall be a condition of Preliminary and Final Site Plan approvals.
-Sufficient area and protection around the trees, as determined by a registered Landscape Architect, shall be provided to reasonably guarantee their survival.
-Removal shall be based on impacts resulting from unavoidable required grade changes. - Land Uses in Parcel 20 shall be allowable uses within the PDMU district as identified in the Manatee County Land Development Code as of the date of the adopting PDMU Zoning Ordinance with the exception of the manufacturing, flea markets, junkyards, manufactured home parks, and warehousing. - d.
-Parcels 17 and 19 Development Restrictions - Buildings in Parcel 17 shall be limited to a maximum height of three stories.
+d.
+Parcels 17 and 19 Development Restrictions

+- Buildings in Parcel 17 shall be limited to a maximum height of 3 stories.
 Commercial uses in Parcel 17 shall be limited to neighborhood commercial uses in a neo-traditional design. - 2.
 Land Uses in Parcel 19 shall be allowable uses within the PDMU district as identified in the Manatee County Land Development Code as of the date of the adopting PDMU Zoning Ordinance with the exception of manufacturing, flea markets, junkyards, manufactured homes parks, and warehousing.
-All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area. - e.
-Parcels 19 and 20 Development Restrictions - 1.
-Allowable land uses and square footage can transfer between parcels 19 & 20 subject to a land use equivalency matrix shown as Exhibit 15. - f.
-Parcels 19-27 Buffering - 1.
-A 20-foot-wide landscape buffer shall be provided along the frontage of all streets shown on the GDP for Parcels 19-27, regardless of whether the site is located within the entranceway.
-The street frontage buffer for Parcel 20 along I-75 and S.R.
-64 shall be increased to 30 feet in width.
-Should a frontage road be provided along I-75 or S.R.
-64, then the Developer shall have the option of providing a 20-foot-wide buffer on each side of the frontage road.
-Required canopy trees within the I-75 and S.R.
-64 buffer shall be a minimum size of 12 feet in height and a 4-inch caliper at time of planting. - 2.
-A 25-foot-wide buffer with a three-foot high berm shall be provided along the east side of Parcel 26.
-Prior to any Temporary or Certificate of Occupancy: - A six-foot opaque fence or wall shall be installed on top of the berm east of all loading and service areas; - A hedge, to be at least 6 feet at maturity, shall be planted on the berm along the entire eastern boundary of the site and on the outside of the fence or wall; and - A row of three-inch caliper canopy trees spaced 30 feet apart shall be planted along the entire eastern boundary.
+All multi-family buildings shall maintain a minimum setback of 75 feet from any commercial building or its associated loading or service area.

+e.
+Parcels 19 and 20 Development Restrictions

+1. Allowable land uses and square footage can transfer between parcels 19 & 20 subject to a land use equivalency matrix shown as Exhibit 15.

+f.
+Parcels 19-27 Buffering

+1. A 20 foot wide landscape buffer shall be provided along the frontage of all street shown on the GDP for Parcels 19-27, regardless of whether the site is located within the entranceway.
+The street frontage buffer for Parcel 20 along I-75 and State Road 64 shall be increased to 30 feet in width.
+Should a frontage road be provided along I-75 or State Road 64, then the Developer shall have the option of providing a 20 foot wide buffer on each side of the frontage road.
+Required canopy trees within the I-75 and SR 64 buffer shall be a minimum size of 12 feet in height and a 4 inch caliper at time of planting.

+- 2. A 25 foot wide buffer with a 3 foot high berm shall be provided along the east side of Parcel 26.
+Prior to any Temporary or Certificate of Occupancy: - A 6 foot opaque fence or wall shall be installed on top of the berm east of all loading and service areas: - A hedge, to be at least 6 feet at maturity, shall be planted on the berm along the entire eastern boundary of the site and on the outside of the fence or wall; and - A row of 3 inch caliper canopy trees spaced 30 feet apart shall be planted along the entire eastern boundary. - g.
+Parcel 37 is approved for 100 Hotel rooms, as generally depicted on the General Development Plan.